nosami/vsonline/vs-online/how-to/vscode.md

 ![Create environment in Visual Studio Code](../images/create-env-vsc-02.gif)

-- **Name**: You can name your environment anything you'd like, but we recommend naming it after the project or task that you'll be using it for. (e.g. 'Todo App Environment', 'PR Review', 'Shopping Cart Feature')
+- **Name**: Name your codespace after the project or task that you'll be using it for. (e.g. 'Todo App Environment', 'PR Review', 'Shopping Cart Feature')
 - **Git Repository**: If a path to a Git repository is provided, Codespaces will automatically clone that repository into the environment.
 You can specify a Git repository in one of many formats:
   - **Absolute Http(s) Git URL**: A complete Http or Https Url.
 It may end in a `.git` extension.
 Examples include:
     - https://github.com/organization/repo.git